Chemical Test Refusal in Los Angeles DUI Cases

 And yet in Decker v.
 DMV 6 Cal 3d 903, the driver was able to keep his license because the police officer confused the driver.

-Keep in mind, even with a refusal, the police have the right to force blood draw from a driver.
-Los Angles DUI driver notices now a trend for police to obtain a warrant and show it to driver in a hope to get compliance.
-Many drivers comply with a request to draw blood once they see a warrant.
-When the drivers still refuse a chemical test after the police obtains a warrant, the police will charge a PC 166 in addition to a DUI, a willful violation of a court order.
+Keep in mind, that even with a refusal to submit to a chemical test, the police have the right to force a blood draw from a driver.
+Los Angeles DUI Attorney notices a trend for police to obtain a warrant and show it to the driver suspected of a DUI to get them to submit to a chemical test.
+The argument used by police is that because of the court order, failure to comply will also cause you to be charged with a second crime, disobeying a court order.
+Many drivers suspected of DUI in Los Angeles comply with a request to draw blood once they see a warrant signed by the judge authorizing a blood draw.
+When the drivers still refuse a chemical test of blood, after the police obtain a warrant to draw blood, the police can file a separate charge for a violation of California Penal Code section 166 in addition to a DUI, which is a willful violation of a court order.

 4. Can The Police Force Draw Blood When I Refuse to Submit to a Chemical Test?

 Although Police are legally allowed to force draw blood from persons suspected of DUI, as a matter of practice, it is not commonly done in Los Angeles County.
-Incidentally, at least some of Ventura County and most Orange County Law Enforcement Agencies use force to draw blood when driver refuses.
+Incidentally, at least some of Ventura County and most Orange County Law Enforcement Agencies use force to draw blood when a driver refuses.
 In Los Angeles, as a matter of policy, CHP, LAPD, and most other Law Enforcement Agencies do not force draw blood.
-Instead, they will rely on what they observed as the objective signs of intoxication and PAS (if available) to prosecute a DUI.
+Instead, they will rely on what they observed as the objective signs of intoxication and PAS (if available) to prosecute a DUI or get a warrant and try to convince the driver to comply willingly.

-As explained above, a Chemical Test Refusal is a special allegation and a factor in aggravation for Los Angels DUI cases.
-The special allegation carries 2 additional mandatory days of jail.
-As a matter of practice, Los Angeles DUI attorney can get the special allegation dismissed during plea negotiation.
+As explained above, a Chemical Test Refusal is also a special allegation under California Vehicle Code 23612 and could be used as a factor in aggravation in Los Angeles DUI prosecutions.
+The special allegation, if convicted, will result in a sentence enhancement of 2 additional days of jail.
+If you are charged with a refusal allegation, Los Angeles DUI attorney may get the special allegation dismissed during plea negotiation.

-Lastly, once a driver refuses a chemical test, he can not change his mind later (according to case law) and the DMV can suspend or revoke driver’s license even if the driver later changed his mind and decided to submit to a chemical test.
+Lastly, once a driver refuses a chemical test, the DMV will not accept an argument that the driver later agreed to do a blood test.
+In other words, once a person refuses, he will face consequences of a refusal for his driver’s license and the DMV can suspend or revoke the driver’s license.
+The case law is against the driver on this issue even if the driver later changed his mind and decided to submit to a chemical test.

 5. Can I fight My Case if The Officer Told me The Consequences But I still Refused?